jdfandino10/twitterStreamerMeteor/README.md

 # twitterStreamerMeteor - Exam

 A webapp that shows on a map the locations of tweets related to a subject.
 It also has, as a creative addon, **the hability to show a random tweet highlighting its point on the map**.
-[Here](https://colombia-tweet-streamer.herokuapp.com/) you can see a working demo.
+[Here](https://colombia-tweet-streamer.herokuapp.com/) you can see a working demo, although for some reason (maybe the webpack used) it doesn't errase points when making a new query (when running it locally it does work).
 It requires you to setup your credentials on the server using environment variables:

 ```
 export TWITTER_CONSUMER_KEY="yourCredentialsHere"